TRASAL/dadafilterbank/README.md

   make time
 ```

-For science 4 on the ARTS cluster, the *loopct_r6* implementation was fastest (using 2 to 4 threads); this is current implementation.
+For science case 4 on the ARTS cluster, the *loopct_r6* implementation was fastest (using 2 to 4 threads); this is current implementation.

 # Contributers